 HIKVISION is a Chinese company that specializes in HD CCTV and Network Surveillance Systems.
 HIKVISION makes high-end CCTV DVRs and NVR systems targeted at small and medium businesses.
 The security of HIKVISION is robust, making them difficult to fix, and different HIKVISION devices share different password strategies.

-The recommended method to reset the password on a HIKVISION is to use their Search Active Devices Protocol (SADP) software, which you can download it from this link.
+The recommended method to reset the password on a HIKVISION is to use their Search Active Devices Protocol (SADP) software.
 The tool scans the local network for a HIKVISION DVR.
 Once located, simply click the “forgot password” button to initiate the password reset process.

 There are 3 techniques to fix a lost password, the method applicable to you depends on the model number and firmware version of your CCTV device: